 They put it off and ignore approving the draft because they don’t feel confident about having a say or choosing the artistic direction.
 This delays your project rollout and puts the brakes on the whole operation.

 We want people excited to open the draft and see the options, to say, ‘I love this, but this image doesn’t work for me.’

 When you understand and accept that the choice and direction is yours, it becomes much easier for you to step into that leadership role and have a say.
 That means that you get a website that is completed faster, that is going to work for engaging your target audience, and it will give you the flexibility and confidence to continue with the design direction in years to come, no matter who is allocated the task of managing templates or writing new pages.

 This is where a Stock Imagery Style Guide comes in…

-Your unique Stock Imagery Style Guide is a way of documenting your preferences and putting rules in place for how your website will look.
-For example, you might put a direction that the logo must always be used in its full, original colour and must be displayed in the top right corner.
+Your unique Stock Imagery Style Guide is a way of documenting your preferences and setting rules for your website’s appearance.
+For example, you might suggest that the logo must always be used in its whole, original colour and displayed in the top right corner.

 You can also record your colour palette and the colour codes of your brand so that the exact colour can be replicated every time it’s needed.

 The style guide is your design ground rules for creating a consistent website result with expected results.
 Even as your site grows and evolves.

 It means that no matter who on your internal team or what external support you use, they can be given a document to follow to get a confident end product.